codefitz/tplser/README.md

 ### Alpha

+0.10 - Improved matching variables inside brackets, fixed parsing of 'end if;' statement where there is whitespace between 'end if' and ';'.
+Added regex parsing for 'text' functions.<br>
 0.09 - Fixed issue where "notes" field on one line throws out section evaluations.
 Added syntax check for trigger statement.<br>
 0.08 - Fixed imports on multiple lines, improved uninitialised variable matching.<br>
 0.07 - Added warnings for uninitialised variables (inside of if block)<br>